huggingface/blog/optimizing-bark.md

 In this hands-on tutorial, I'll demonstrate how you can optimize [Bark](https://huggingface.co/docs/transformers/main/en/model_doc/bark#overview), a Text-To-Speech (TTS) model supported by 🤗 Transformers, based on three simple optimizations.
 These optimizations rely solely on the [Transformers](https://github.com/huggingface/transformers), [Optimum](https://github.com/huggingface/optimum) and [Accelerate](https://github.com/huggingface/accelerate) libraries from the 🤗 ecosystem.

-This tutorial is also a demonstration of how one can benchmark a non-optimized model and its varying optimizatons.
+This tutorial is also a demonstration of how one can benchmark a non-optimized model and its varying optimizations.

 For a more streamlined version of the tutorial with fewer explanations but all the code, see the accompanying [Google Colab](https://colab.research.google.com/github/ylacombe/notebooks/blob/main/Benchmark_Bark_HuggingFace.ipynb).